Identifying Website Visitors – Advantages, Technology, Legal

 Advantages of identifying website visitors

-Who visits my website?
+Who is visiting my website?
 I am sure you, like other marketers, have asked yourself this question many, many times.
 There are apparent advantages to recognizing visitors.
 If you know them, you can (if necessary) redefine and focus your targeting and place your products and services more effectively where they are most relevant.

 Our software not only detects who is visiting your website; you can also watch a video recording of the visitor’s activities and react to it: Move a call-to-action box by one paragraph, write another section, or add a widget—these are conclusions that you can draw from the video recording.